SuperGamer001/Mario-and-Sonic-Models/README.md

-# MarioKartUltimate
+# MarioModelsLibrary
-Fan-made game of pretty much all Mario Kart games mashed into one (At least I'll try).
+3D modles of various Mario games.
-Assets still needed.
+Sadly I don't have any yet.